 One of the Programme’s objective is to offer the opportunity for UNESCO Chairs and UNITWIN Networks to act as “think-tanks” and as “bridge-builders”, between research outcomes and decision-making, and between academia and local communities.
 Another is to stimulate a triangular North-South-South cooperation.
 In this context, their work is fundamental to the 2030 Agenda for Sustainable Development.

-More information about the UNESCO Chairs and UNITWIN Networks in Natural Sciences
+UNESCO Chairs in Natural Sciences around the world

 View a larger version of UNESCO Chairs and UNITWIN Networks in Natural Sciences created with eSpatial mapping software.